 Summer Home Maintenance Checklist

 Below are some home maintenance items to perform during the summer months.
 This time of year the temperature and the humidity is at it's highest.
 Don't just focus on the exterior of your home though, this is a good time to also focus on the inside.

 - Clean garbage disposal monthly.

-- It’s important that your basement stays dry.
-Always check for any signs of water.
+- Your basement must stay dry.
+Always check for cracks and any signs of water.